jhclark/multeval/README.md

 Generally, you should evaluate full forms (i.e. without word segmentation).
 For languages without a canonical notion of words (e.g. Chinese, Japanese), we recommend splitting all non-Latin characters (e.g. each character that is not part of a borrowed Western word, URL, etc. should be evaluated as its own word.)

-For a more detailed description of the METEOR options, please see http://github.com/mjdenkowski/meteor
+For a more detailed description of the various METEOR options, please see http://github.com/mjdenkowski/meteor.

+METEOR and its paraphrase tables will automatically be downloaded from the web the first time you run multeval.sh.
+They are not included in the initial download due to the large size (~200MB) of the paraphrase tables.

 Discussion on Tokenization, Segmentation, etc.